 Cutaneous B-cell lymphoma

-Cutaneous B-cell lymphoma is a rare type of cancer that begins in the white blood cells and attacks the skin.
-Cutaneous B-cell lymphoma begins in the B cells — one type of disease-fighting white blood cell called B cells.
+Cutaneous B-cell lymphoma is a rare type of cancer that begins in the white blood cells.
+This cancer attacks the skin.
+Cutaneous B-cell lymphoma starts in one type of germ-fighting white blood cell called B cells.
 These cells are also called B lymphocytes.

 The types of cutaneous B-cell lymphoma include: